nebul/nebul/README.md

 # 👋 Hello, I'm Nebul

-> "Your assumptions are your windows on the world.
-Scrub them off every once in a while, or the light won't come in." - Isaac Asimov

 ## 📖 About Me

 I am a passionate software engineer specializing in embedded systems and software development.
 With a background in hardware-software integration, I am always eager to explore new technologies and improve my skills.